An interpolation of discrete rough differential equations and its applications to analysis of error distributions: Estimates of and

 Consequently we obtain the following estimate.
-Note that $\tZmr_t$ is defined in Definition~\ref{definition of tzmr}.
-Also recall that the notion of $\{a'_m\}$-order nice discrete process was introduced and the definition of $\sup_{t,\rho}|\Ymr_t-Y_t|=O(a_m')$ was given in Definition~\ref{nice discrete process}.
+Note that $\tZmr_t$ is a discrete process defined by \eqref{def tzmr}.
+Also recall that the notion of $\{a_m\}$-order nice discrete process was introduced and the definition of $\sup_{t,\rho}|\Ymr_t-Y_t|=O(a_m)$ was given in Definition~\ref{nice discrete process}.